 Source of funds:

 Issuance of senior floating rate notes due 2010 \$550

 Total sources \$550

 Uses of funds:

 Repay Charter Operatings' revolving credit facility \$400

 Payment of financing costs 13

 General corporate purposes 137

-Total uses \$550
+Total uses \$550 4000

 Note B: Offering adjustments include the issuance and sale of approximately \$863 million of convertible senior notes with proceeds used (i) to purchase approximately \$144 million of securities, which are pledged as security for interest payments on such debt, (ii) to call, at 101.15%, the outstanding 5.75% convertible senior notes due 2005, (iii) to pay financing cost and (iv) for general corporate purposes.
 The short-term portion of the pledged securities is recorded on our unaudited pro forma consolidated balance sheet in prepaid expenses and other current assets, while the long-term portion is recorded in other assets.
-Certain provisions of the 5.875% convertible senior notes with a fair value of \$33 million for accounting purposes are considered derivatives and require bifurcation.
-These derivatives are preliminary estimates and may differ based on finalization of independent valuations and have been bifurcated from the long-term debt, with the short-term portion recorded as accounts payable and accrued expenses and the long-term portion recorded as other long-term liabilities on the unaudited pro forma consolidated balance sheet.
+Certain provisions of the 5.875% convertible senior notes with a fair value of \$30 million for accounting purposes are considered derivatives and require bifurcation.
+These derivatives are preliminary estimates and may be revised based on finalization of independent valuations and have been bifurcated from the long-term debt, with the short-term portion recorded as accounts payable and accrued expenses and the long-term portion recorded as other long-term liabilities on the unaudited pro forma consolidated balance sheet.
 Additionally, the fair market value of the stock borrow arrangement of approximately \$13 million was recorded as deferred financing cost (other noncurrent assets) and additional paid in capital on the unaudited consolidated balance sheet.
 The amount of financing costs deferred is based on preliminary information available at this time and is subject to adjustment based on final information regarding actual expenses.
+In addition, we wrote off approximately \$4 million of deferred financing cost associated with the redemption of the 5.75% convertible senior notes.
 Sources and uses are as follows (in millions):